ory/docs/docs/kratos/guides/production.md

 ```

 If enabled, all outgoing HTTP calls done by Ory Kratos will be checked whether
-they are against a private IP range.
-If that is the case, the request will fail
+they're against a private IP range.
+If that's the case, the request will fail
 with an error.

 ### Admin API